sikuli/sikuli/docs/source/region.rst

 		This method simulates keyboard typing interpreting the characters of text based on the layout/keymap of the standard US keyboard (QWERTY).
-Special keys (ENTER, TAB, BACKSPACE, ...) can be incorporated into text by using the constants defined in class Key using the standard string concatenation (+).
+Special keys (ENTER, TAB, BACKSPACE, ...) can be incorporated into text by using the constants defined in :doc:`Class Key <keys>` using the standard string concatenation (+).

 		If *PSMRL* is given, a click on the clickpoint is performed before typing, to gain the focus.
-(Mac: it my be necessary, to use :py:func:`switchApp` before in order for a target application to obtain the input focus to accept typed characters.)
+(Mac: it might be necessary, to use :py:func:`switchApp` to give focus to a target application before, to accept typed/pasted characters.)

 		If *PSMRL* is omitted, it performs the typing on the current focused visual component (normally an input field or an menu entry that can be selected by